linolayani/linoleparquet.github.io/content/posts/2022/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/index.md

 - in the Dockerfile, as an instruction
 - in the command `docker run`, as a command line argument `--entrypoint`.
 This override the `ENTRYPOINT` defined in the Dockerfile

-Let’s take an exemple.
+Let’s take an example.
 Let’s start by defining the `ENTRYPOINT` in the Dockerfile.

 ![image](/posts/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/images/2.png#center)